-Spring ISD's debt service coverage ratio was 2.63, receiving the maximum of 10 points based on the new determination of points scale:
+Spring ISD's debt service coverage ratio was 2.25.
+The district received the maximum of 10 points based on the determination of points scale:

 11. Was the school district's administrative cost ratio equal to or less than the threshold ratio?